okaresz/ScreenToolsSysIndicator/README.md

 ![screentools-indicator-screenshot](https://github.com/okaresz/ScreenToolsSysIndicator/blob/master/screenshot.jpg)

 The code is based on  [sneetsher's "mysystemindicator"](https://github.com/sneetsher/mysystemindicator).
-I use this indicator as a standalone application, so I don't need the unity indicator registration.
-This also means that the indicator will only be visible on the desktop (not the greeter or the lock screen).
+I use this indicator as a standalone application, so I don't need the unity dbus indicator service config file (indicatorDbusServiceDef), installation is commented out in CMakeLists.

 Installation
 ---------------------------------

+Dependencies: libglib2.0-dev

 Steps to build & test